International Legion (Ukraine): Netherlands

 Minister of Defence Kajsa Ollongren advised Dutch nationals not to travel to Ukraine saying "The country's travel advice is red.
 It is extremely dangerous."
 Additionally, Dutch military code bars active Dutch soldiers from joining a foreign army and Dutch law bars civilians from enlisting in an enemy army in a war in which the Netherlands participates.
 However, it may be legal for Dutch civilians to join the International Legion.

 On 4 March 2022, the Ukrainian embassy in the Hague declined to comment on the number of Dutch volunteers.
 As of 7 March 2022, it is estimated around 200 Dutchmen have attempted to join the legion at the Ukrainian embassy in The Hague.
 According to the Ukrainian embassy's national coordinator for the International Legion, Gert Snitselaar, 40 volunteers have departed the Netherlands for Ukraine.

 There have already been reports of some Dutch casualties in the fighting around Lviv and Kyiv.
 Gert Snitselaar states: "I was in contact with a few (volunteers) this morning, but since then there has been no communication," In response to the bombing of Lviv.
 He is certain Dutch citizens have perished during the fighting.
 However, no indication of the number of casualties has been given.

+The Dutch government stated in 2024 that they have no information on how many volunteers are currently fighting in Ukraine, or how many have been killed.

-The first official Dutch casualty of the war perished on May 4, 2022.
-On September 20, 2022, it was reported that another Dutch volunteer was killed in Kharkiv.
+Three Dutch volunteers have been killed since the start of the conflict.
+The first official Dutch casualty of the war perished on 4 May 2022.
+On 20 September 2022, it was reported that another Dutch volunteer was killed in Kharkiv.
+The third Dutch casualty died on 20 May 2024 in Chasiv Yar.